The Foundation Years (1932 - 1949)

 1931 Lekhraj Koobchand Kripalani (47), in partnership with Sevakram Koobchand Daswani (of similar age) are successful diamond merchants of the Bhaibund community running the 'Lakhi Raj - Sevak Ram and Sons' jewelery business in Calcutta, India.
 Although they work in Calcuttta, they both maintain family homes in Hyderabad (Sindh).

-Bhai Lekhraj has a number if gurus from whom he seeks spiritual guidance.
+Bhai Lekhraj has a number of gurus from whom he seeks spiritual guidance.
 Lekhraj has great respect for these spiritual guides and often gives them alms and support at their request.
 Over the next few years, which mark a period of great change in Lekhraj's life, his relationships with the gurus become progressively important, before becoming completely immaterial.

 1932 - 1934 Bhai Lekhraj becomes deeply contemplative.
 Distracted from his work, he spends a great deal of time talking to his mind, endeavoring to understand its habits and behavior.
 At the advice of one of his gurus, Lekhraj starts holding satsangs (religious gatherings) at a small place that belongs to his uncle (Bherumal Kirpalani, aka Vishwa Kishore).
-The Bhaibund men are away for months and often years at a time conducting trade so - as satsangs are considered a good use of ones time - he invites the women and children to attend.
+The Bhaibund men are away for months and often years at a time conducting trade.
+As satsangs are considered a good use of ones time - he invites the women and children to attend.
 Lekhraj reads the Gita, the most esteemed Hindu scripture, while others listen.

 NB.
 In key publications, Lekhraj's birth year is incorrectly cited as 1876.
 This coincides with the retirement age of the 'ideal man' stated by scriptures (Manushastra), which is nearer to 60.